 Jinnah declined, saying he would not interfere in the internal matters of Burma, which had been a separate unit from British India since 1937.
 The Muslim leaders then approached the newly-formed Burmese Parliament with the same request.
 Their rejection became the starting point of a relationship of mutual distrust.
 A few years later, a separatist movement was born.

 Over the years, repeated suppression by the state, political persecution and social isolation have forced hundreds of thousands of Rohingya Muslims to seek refuge in other countries — including Pakistan.
 A landless people, they chose to settle close to the sea, in the port city of Karachi.
-As each decade saw a crackdown against them in their home country, each decade also saw a mass exodus of Rohingyas into the city, which has served as a refuge for many different nationalities and ethnicities, throughout the years.
+As each decade saw a crackdown against them in their home country, each decade also saw a mass exodus of Rohingyas into the city, which has served as a refuge for many different nationalities and ethnicities.

 During the 1960s, General Ayub Khan’s government welcomed Rohingyas into Pakistan in the name of Islamic brotherhood.
 They continued to pour into the country in large numbers till the late 1980s, during General Zia-ul-Haq’s regime, which (on the behest of the Saudis) promised them residence permits.
 This generosity, however, came with an expectation: Rohingyas were an easy target for recruitment during the Afghan Jihad.